 Responding to change does not mean not having a plan in the first place but rather means iterating the project to fit the initial vision and the needs of the customer in a better fashion.

-Specialists other than Developers
+Specialists other than developers

-The same can be said about the roles in an agile team, such as DevOps and QA engineers.
+The same can be said about the roles in an Agile team, such as DevOps and QA engineers.
 They, despite not being software developers per se, are as crucial to the overall success of your project as any other cog in the wheel.

 Proper balance and planning are as needed in a lean software development team as in any other business department.